 Streetside accommodates most of the non-vehicular activity including pedestrian travel, business activity and some stormwater functions.
-Site furnishings and protected bikeways may be appropriate in the streetside.
-Refer to underlying zoning and metro standards for specifics on street cross sections.
+Site furnishings and Refer to underlying zoning and metro standards for specifics on street cross sections.

 • Located between the curb and the pedestrian travelway, this zone helps to provide a buffer between pedestrians and vehicles.
 This zone includes street trees, landscaping, stormwater management, transit stops, site furnishing locations, utility poles, fire hydrants and public signage.